 Command + Shift + Enter- Maximize current pane / Restore its original size

-Control + A- Move to the line beginning
+Control + A- Go to the beginning of line

-Control + E- Move to the line end
+Control + E- Go to the end of line

 if you want to use